-The 'Celtic Tiger', which saw the economy and property market in Ireland boom from the mid-1990s to the mid-2000s, took Ireland from one of the EU’s poorer countries to one of the wealthiest.
-The recession that followed affected Ireland as badly as any Western country, but the country bounced back and experienced an economic boom in the last few years, particularly in light of Brexit regulations that saw a slew of big corporations move their European headquarters to Dublin.
+The ‘Celtic Tiger’, which saw Ireland’s economy and property market boom from the mid-1990s to the mid-2000s, took Ireland from one of the EU’s poorer countries to one of the wealthiest.
+The following recession affected Ireland as severely as any Western country, but the country bounced back and experienced an economic boom in the last few years, particularly in light of Brexit regulations that saw a slew of big corporations move their European headquarters to Dublin.

-In fact, the Irish capital has become so popular with expats since the upturn in the city's economic prospects that the demand for housing has skyrocketed, which in turn drove prices up to an extent where many locals can't even afford to live in the city any longer.
-However, despite the pricey cost of living, the quality of life in Ireland remains excellent and the people, culture and lifestyle outweigh many of life’s difficulties.
+In fact, the Irish capital has become so popular with newcomers since the upturn in the city’s economic prospects that the demand for housing has skyrocketed.
+This, in turn, drove prices up to an extent where many locals can’t even afford to live in the city anymore.
+However, despite the pricey cost of living, the quality of life in Ireland remains excellent, and the people, culture and lifestyle outweigh many of life’s difficulties.

-Below are some of our pros and cons of expat life in Ireland.
+Below are some of the pros and cons of living in Ireland.

 Accommodation in Ireland